cinquain (SIN-cain): an unrhymed poem consisting of five lines arranged in a special way.

 Line D: Four-word phrase that captures feeling about the topic

 Line E: A very specific term that explains Line A

 Preening, searching, stalking

 Waits as if praying

 Use the tips below to brainstorm on blank paper for different ideas.
-Then follow the directions to write your own beautiful cinquain.
+Then follow the directions to learn how to write a cinquain poem of your own.
 When possible, try to use poetic devices like alliteration, onomatopoeia, or personification.
 Because the poem has a limited number of words, choose each word carefully!

-Line A: Name a general topic (see the suggestions above for some ideas).
+Line A: Name a general topic (see suggestions above for ideas).

-Line B: Brainstorm 5-6 vivid, concrete adjectives to describe Topic E. Do not choose words that end in “-ing.”
+Line B: Brainstorm 5-6 vivid, concrete adjectives to describe the topic on Line E. Do not choose words that end in “-ing.”

-Line C: Brainstorm 5-6 highly descriptive participles (verbs ending in ”-ing”) that fit Topic E.
+Line C: Brainstorm 5-6 descriptive participles (verbs ending in

-Line D: Brainstorm several four-word phrases that capture some feeling about Topic E. Follow these tips to develop an effective phrase:
+Line D: Brainstorm several four-word phrases that capture some feeling about the topic on Line E. Follow these tips to develop an effective phrase: